hasura/ndc-http-recipes/README.md

-# REST Connector Recipes
+# HTTP Connector Recipes

-This repository centralizes pre-built recipes of popular API services that support OpenAPI documentation.
+This repository centralizes pre-built recipes of popular API services for the HTTP connector.

 ## License